-Now that I’ve summarized my Kolkata excursion (you can read that here), I’ll write a more detailed account of my days there.
+Now that I’ve summarized my Kolkata excursion (you can read that here), it’s time to write a more detailed account.
+I’ll describe my days there.
 The first day, of course, was partly about getting to the city of not just joy, but diversity too.
+A first-rate weather in Delhi NCR calmed my resfeber (noun.
+Swedish.
+The tangled feelings of fear & excitement before a journey.).

+The blue sky I saw from my IndiGo flight gave me hope that my expedition would go well.
 The KOL airport has undergone a transformation since I was last here (2011).
-It’s streamlined now but still retains its compact nature; it took me barely 15 minutes from disembarking from the plane to exiting the airport.
+It’s streamlined now.
+Yet, it still retains its compact nature.
+It took me barely 15 minutes from disembarking from the plane to exiting the airport.

+I was on my way to Kaee Contemporary, an art gallery owned by Ms. Ambica Beri, whose Art Ichol I’d visited in Maihar in January.
+(Read my verse dedicated to Maihar here.)
 It was the opening night of the exhibition, When the Other Stares Back.
-While I’ll write about it in detail below, let me just use one compound word to summarize it: thought – provoking!
+I’ll write about it in detail below.
+For now, let me just use one compound word to summarize it: thought – provoking!

 Kaee Contemporary

 Ever since I heard the name of the art gallery, I was curious to know what Kaee meant.
 It didn’t strike me that it referred to the Hindi word for moss.
 But, on visiting, my doubt was dispelled.
+Like moss, Kaee Contemporary is perceptive to the changes within the environment.
+It elucidates Kolkata’s contemporary art ecosystem.

 ‘When The Other Stares Back’ is an exhibition that will make you think about the dystopia we’re moving towards.
 It’ll move you with its dejection & it’ll frighten you with its atrocity.
 “What ARE we doing to our world?” is a question you’ll be forced to ask.

 The very first set of art by Mr. Jagannath Panda caught my eye with its big & bright brocade birds (alliteration unintended!).
 The work The Custodian of Untold Truth (I) held my gaze for long.
-The multicolored rooster standing on an upturned Lamborghini with migrants on the move in the background (amongst other things) spoke ominously of a time when wealth will come crashing down when those whose labor helps in wealth creation will turn their backs on it.
+The multicolored rooster stood on an upturned Lamborghini.
+Migrants moved in the background.
+It spoke ominously of a time when wealth will come crashing down.

 Ms. Radhika Agarwala’s Primordial Ooze series made me think, for a moment, that I was looking at fossils in amber.
 It reminded me of the multiple times I’d felt that nature will find a way, if left alone.